 Lead executing agency: Afghan Ministry of Education (Teacher Education Directorate)

-With project support, the Ministry of Education has introduced mandatory in-school placements lasting several weeks for trainee teachers in the final term of their course, and twinning arrangements have been established to extend this scheme into other provinces outside the four priority regions.
-The result has been a much greater focus on the practical side of teacher training.
+- With project support, the Ministry of Education has introduced mandatory in-school placements lasting several weeks for trainee teachers in the final term of their course.

 - Together with the Teacher Education Directorate, a curriculum for the specialised training of primary school teachers has been developed.